 Looking for other recipes like this?
 Try these:

-Love this smoothie?
+Love this Smoothie King Strawberry X-Treme ?
 Give it a 🌟 rating and leave us a comment below!
 Don't forget to subscribe to our weekly newsletter for the best healthy recipes in your inbox.
 I can't wait to hear from you!
+If you love smoothies, try our Mango A Go Go Copycat!

 Recipe